Our Work

 The CEJ provides a range of services to build individual and collective capacity for systemic change.
 By leveraging assessment and evaluation, professional development, training, and coaching, we help leaders, practitioners, organizations, and coalitions co-create just solutions to solve challenges

-Our consulting services are designed to support all phases of a project, and we can help you meet your objectives during a single phase.- Assessment & Evaluation.
+• Assessment & Evaluation.
 This form of data collection provides invaluable information and insights for organizations in the early stages of racial and gender equity efforts.
 We seek to understand the demographic composition of your organization, uncover opportunities and challenges, and articulate goals in our consulting design and practice.
 Evaluation is ongoing and woven throughout all phases of a project.
 Approaching evaluation in this way provides real-time information to inform decision-making.

-- Design & Development.
+• Design & Development.
 Various conditions hold systems in place.
 To change systems, organizations must attend to factors such as policies, power dynamics, resource flows, and mental models as they (re)design programs, initiatives, and structures for equitable outcomes.

-- We recognize that the design and implementation phases of initiatives need to be carefully coordinated to achieve successful outcomes.
+• We recognize that the design and implementation phases of initiatives need to be carefully coordinated to achieve successful outcomes.
 Our responsive approach, as well as a deep understanding of human-centered change management, allows us to support organizations through the implementation of programs and initiatives rooted in equity.

 Workshops: Antiracism & Gender Equity Workshops

-DIVE: An Antiracism and Gender Equity Workshop Series provides foundational knowledge, skill-building, and resources for organizational leaders, staff, and volunteers to begin to discuss and engage in racial and gender equity, individually and collectively.
+Towards Justice: An Antiracism and Gender Equity Workshop Series provides foundational knowledge, skill-building, and resources for organizational leaders, staff, and volunteers to begin to discuss and engage in racial and gender equity, individually and collectively.
 The workshop series includes four, 90-minute sessions and can be facilitated in-person or virtually.
 Each session is learner-centered and incorporates instruction through video, large and small group discussion, and reflection.

 DIVE training is also available for early learning and youth practitioners, and it is supported by age-appropriate curricula.

-- Session 1, Diversity Awareness
+• Session 1: Diversity Awareness

-- Session 2, Managing Implicit Bias
+• Session 2: Managing Implicit Bias

-- Session 3: Everyday Anti-Racism
+• Session 3: Everyday Anti-Racism

-- Session 4: Exploring Equity
+• Session 4: Exploring Equity